cdktf/cdktf-provider-google/docs/osConfigOsPolicyAssignment.csharp.md

 Additional properties to use during installation.

 This should be in the format of Property=Setting.
-Appended to the defaults of `ACTION=INSTALL REBOOT=ReallySuppress`.
+Appended to the defaults of 'ACTION=INSTALL REBOOT=ReallySuppress'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/os_config_os_policy_assignment#properties OsConfigOsPolicyAssignment#properties}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.72.0/docs/resources/os_config_os_policy_assignment#properties OsConfigOsPolicyAssignment#properties}

 ---